zhihuchen/CarND-LaneLines-P1-Zhihu/README.md

-###2.
-Identify potential shortcomings with your current pipeline
+###2.Potential shortcomings of the pipeline

 - Algorithm shortcomings:

  - The masking parameters are just defined as fixed varibles.

 - Code Engineering shortcomings:

  - The varibles are passed through the frames are global variables.
 These will cause unexpected troubles in debugging in the future.

 ###3.
-Suggest possible improvements to your pipeline
+Possible improvements

 - The challenge video is not working for the current algorithm